gnewton/goseqbench/README.md

 Clearly mmap-no-sync is hugely fast, but not useful for me.

-mmap-sync versus filewrite-sync is an order of magnatude difference.
+mmap-sync versus filewrite-sync is an order of magnatude different.
+With go 1.5, writing to file is about 140% faster, both sync and no sync, than go 1.4.
 Unless I made some mistake here, it looks like mmap is the way to go!